 k.
 Determine effectiveness of methods and processes used by the licensee to ensure proper storage and staging of equipment and materials.
 Determine how the program addresses considerations such as:

-Preventing degradation of respiratory protection equipment function due to temperature extremes (e.g., limits on Scylinder dew point based on minimum staging area temperature), adverse environmental conditions (e.g., exposure to ultraviolet light, or corrosive atmospheres) or physical deformation resulting from storage conditions.
+Preventing degradation of respiratory protection equipment function due to temperature extremes (e.g., limits on Self-Contained Breathing Apparatus cylinder dew point based on minimum staging area temperature), adverse environmental conditions (e.g., exposure to ultraviolet light, or corrosive atmospheres) or physical deformation resulting from storage conditions.

 Segregation of hoses used for breathing air from process equipment hoses.